Onyetony/Realtony-Digital/README.md

 # Realtony-Digital
-Provides digital contents and services
+Provides digital contents and services;
 A data Scientist with a niche in prescriptive analysis